wp-plugins/list-yo-files/readme.txt

 * Fixed the "icon" feature to be turned off by default.
 * Icon extensions are now case insensitive.
 * Using a method that does not generate a warning when a file cannot be loaded.
+* Added icons for mp3, htm, and html.

 = 0.82 =